EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Introduction

 \section{Introduction}

-Quantitative microstructural characterization is foundational for breakthroughs in materials design, diagnostics, and fabrication.
-Electron microscopy techniques such as scanning electron microscopy (SEM) and transmission electron microscopy (TEM) are widely employed to capture microstructural details, enabling precise measurement of grain size, density, and distribution \cite{callister2022fundamentals,goldstein2017scanning}.
-However, large-scale analysis of EMs remains challenging due to the need for expert knowledge, high-cost licensing, and limited transferability of existing tools, including ImageJ \cite{collins2007imagej} and proprietary software like DigitalMicrograph and MountainsSEM.
+Quantitative microstructural characterization underpins advances in materials design, diagnostics, and fabrication.
+Electron microscopy techniques such as scanning electron microscopy (SEM) and transmission electron microscopy (TEM) are widely employed to capture microstructural details, enabling precise measurement of grain size, density, and distribution~\cite{brandon2013microstructural,callister2022fundamentals,goldstein2017scanning}.
+However, large-scale EM analysis remains challenging due to the need for domain expertise, costly licensing, and limited transferability of existing tools, such as ImageJ~\cite{collins2007imagej} and MountainsSEM.

-Despite introducing a new paradigm for automated EM analysis\cite{choudhary2022recent}, deep learning models are typically developed for specific tasks and struggle to generalize across the vast heterogeneity of real-world EM data.
-Specifically, numerous studies have explored these models for tasks such as nanomaterials classification \cite{aversa2018first}, microstructural segmentation \cite{okunev2020nanoparticle, yildirim2021bayesian, stuckner2022microstructure, shi2022automatic, bals2023deep}, and micrograph generation \cite{vagenknecht2023deep, bals2023artificial}.
-However, these efforts are often confined to specific imaging modalities or sample types, lacking the universality required to address the broader spectrum of EMs.
-This limitation stems from the immense diversity of imaging techniques, operational modes, and material systems, which creates vast variance in microstructure scale, texture, and density.
-These complexities also hinder the direct application of foundation models such as SAM \cite{kirillov2023segment}.
+Despite the promise of deep learning for automated EM analysis~\cite{choudhary2022recent}, most models are typically developed for specific tasks and struggle to generalize across the vast heterogeneity of real-world EM data.
+Previous studies have applied learning-based methods to nanomaterial classification~\cite{aversa2018first}, microstructural segmentation~\cite{okunev2020nanoparticle, emps, stuckner2022microstructure, shi2022automatic, bals2023deep, wang2021dynamic}, and micrograph generation~\cite{vagenknecht2023deep,bals2023artificial,ruhle2021workflow}.
+However, these efforts are often confined to particular imaging modalities, operational modes, or material types, and therefore lack the universality required to address the broader spectrum of EMs.
+Additionally, costly EM acquisition, expert annotation, and IP/privacy restrictions~\cite{shi2022u,ma2021data,opatz2025sharing} limit the availability of large, diverse public datasets, which in turn hinders the development of Segment Anything-style foundation models (SAM)~\cite{kirillov2023segment} for materials science.